Kuree/kratos/docs/generator.rst

 ---------

 Kratos's Python front-end will try it's best to do conversation, when it deeds type-safe.
+For instance, you can directly adding python integers to a Kratos variable, or simply ``wire(a, 1)``, where ``a`` is a Kratos variable.
 However, if due to either type checking or some special cases where the type conversation doesn't work, you can call ``const`` function to specify the constant value.
 The rule of thumb is to use explicit constant call as much as possible and only use the implicit